-- Choose the Agent Logs menu.
-Logs from all components appear according to the active filters applied.
-The first time the log panel is opened, the logs displayed will be all the logs that were generated over the past 24 hours. - 2.
-Click on the Date button to select the period that you want to view, and click on Apply.
-With the double arrow, select the period from a calendar.
+- 1. Choose the Agent Logs menu. - Logs from all components appear according to the active filters applied. - The first time the log panel is opened, the logs displayed will be all the logs that were generated over the past 24 hours. - Identical logs generated by several agents are grouped by default on a single row and identified by the con. - 2.
+If you want to view logs without them being grouped, disable the Group events option at the top right side. - 3.
+To view details of logs in a group, click on the grouped logs icon.

+4. In the main log view or in the view of a log group, click on the Date button to select the period that you want to view, and click on Apply.
+With the double arrow in the drop-down menu, select the period from a calendar.
 The cross to the right of the Date field resets the period to the last 24 hours.